Mostakin-MF/University_Sports_Complex/PROJECT_Detials.md

 ### Problem Statement

-The current university sports complex management at AIUB suffers from:
+The current university sports complex management at our University suffers from:
 - **Inefficient Booking System:** Manual processes leading to double bookings and confusion
 - **Limited Information Access:** No real-time facility availability updates
 - **Underutilization:** Poor scheduling and facility management